A brief history of cricket in Brazil

 In 1922, the Brazil Cricket Association (BCA) was formed, with R.A.
 Brooking as its first President.
 The member clubs were Rio Cricket, the Pernambuco Athletic Club, Santos Athletic Club, São Paulo Athletic Club and the Paysandu Cricket Club.
 The BCA helped continue the series of matches that had been held between these clubs for many years, as well as interstate and international games.
 In fact, matches between São Paulo and Rio began in 1878 and continued regularly until 1995.
 After a hiatus, they recommenced in 2012.

-As cricket in Rio de Janeiro faded from the scene, it was left to São Paulo to carry the torch at SPAC until 1989, when the Brasília Cricket Association (ABRAC) was formed which fields men’s and women’s teams.
+As cricket in Rio de Janeiro faded from the scene, it was left to São Paulo to carry the torch at SPAC until 1989, when the Brasília Cricket Club (BCC) was founded, which was tranformed into ABRAC (Associação Brasiliense de Cricket) in 2005, to promote cricket in the DF with the formation of competing clubs, including womens’ clubs.
+The first Brazilian womens’ team was entirely composed of Brasilia players.
+The informal Brazil Cricket Asociation (BCA) had presided over international matches between Brazil and Argentina since the 1880’s.
 In 1999 in Curitiba, Paraná, HSBC Bank built a cricket ground at its staff sports facility, which is home to Curitiba cricket.
 Then in 2011, the Carioca Cricket Club was founded and breathed new life into cricket in Rio.
 Most recently, the Minas Gerais Cricket Club in Belo Horizonte, and Poços de Caldas Cricket, also in Minas, both formed in 2013.

 To keep pace with this rejuvenation of cricket activity in Brazil, the national Associação Brasileira de Cricket (ABC) was founded in 2001, and Brazil became an affiliate member of the ICC in 2003.
 The ABC’s continuing goal is to grow the game throughout the country, particularly among Brazilians themselves.